howset/minishell/README.md

 ## Notes
 ### 26.11.2024
 - fixed lex_word.
 - fixed a bug in when starting with a symbol.
 Like `()` would fail.
 - added automated unit tests for lexer. run `make test` to run tests for lexer.
 - refactored lexer to be more modular
-- cleaned up some code and removed unnecessary files
+- cleaned up some code and removed unnecessary files\
+- finished norminetting the lexer

 ### 25.11.2024